adamaaronson/adamaaronson.github.io/_projects/penguintime.md

 position: 3
 ---

 A classic platformer game I built in C++ and openFrameworks.
 It follows an estranged penguin's journey to escape the desert.
 With 10 levels of increasing difficulty, a physics system built from scratch, and fully original sprites and animations, Penguin Time was an absolute blast to create.
-The game requires openFrameworks to play, but its code is open source on GitHub.
+The game requires openFrameworks to download and play, but its code is open source on GitHub.